-Then administrators identify the areas of focus for their practice that will help them accomplish their SLOs and survey targets, choosing from among the elements of the Connecticut School Leadership Standards.
-While administrators are rated on all six Performance Expectations, administrators are not expected to focus on improving their practice in all areas in a given year.
-Rather, they should identify two specific focus areas of growth to facilitate professional conversation about their leadership practice with their evaluator.
-It is likely that at least one and perhaps both, of the practice focus areas will be in instructional leadership, given its central role in driving student achievement.
+likely that at least one and perhaps both, of the practice focus areas will be in instructional leadership, given its central role in driving student achievement.
 What is critical is that the administrator can connect improvement in the practice focus areas to the outcome goals and survey targets, creating a logical through-line from practice to outcomes.

-Next, the administrator and the evaluator meet to discuss and agree on the selected out- come goals and practice focus areas.
+Next, the administrator and the evaluator meet to discuss and agree on the selected outcome goals and practice focus areas.
 This is an opportunity to discuss the administrator's choices and to explore questions such as:

-Are there any assumptions about specific goals that need to be shared because of the

-- local school context? - Are there any elements for which proficient performance will depend on factors beyond the control of the principals?
+- Are there any assumptions about specific goals that need to be shared because of the local school context? - Are there any elements for which proficient performance will depend on factors beyond the control of the principals?
 If so, how will those dependencies be accounted for in the evaluation process? - What are the sources of evidence to be used in assessing an administrator's performance?

 The evaluator and administrator also discuss the appropriate resources and professional learning needs to support the administrator in accomplishing his/her goals.
-Together, these components - the goals, the practice areas and the resources and supports - comprise an individual's evaluation and support plan.
+Together, these components - the goals, the practice areas and the resources and supports - comprise an administrator's evaluation and support plan.
 In the event of any disagreement, the evaluator has the authority and responsibility to finalize the goals, supports and sources of evidence to be used.
-The completed form on page 49 represents a sample evaluation and support plan.